farrelleoin93/12-acres-beer/README.md

 ## <a name="acknowledgements">Acknowledgements</a>

 - I would like to thank mentor Akshat Garg for all his invaluable advice during my three mentor sessions.
-- I would also like to thank the turors at Code Institute, in particular .... for their help during this project.
+- I would also like to thank the turors at Code Institute, in particular Michael, Sheryl, John, Stephen, Alan and Igor. for their help during this project.
 - I would also like to thank thank Megan Lee, Kate Farrell, and Claire Shortall for testing my project and providing me with some feedback.
 - I would also like to thank [12 Acres](https://12acresbrewing.ie/) for allowing me to make a website using their pictures and information about the company and beers.